 Background and objective:The research on nutritional and health-benefiting compounds has increased in leafy vegetables such as Ficus dicranostyla.The current study was conducted to evaluate the effect of sieved-based fractionation on nutrient content, polyphenolic components, and antioxidant activities of Ficusdicranostyla leavespowder.

-MethodsDriedleavespowderwassieved at threesize classes (<125 µm, between 250 and 125µm, ≥ 250 µm) and unsievedpowderwasproduced and characterized for proximate composition, minerals, total phenolic, and flavonoids contents, as well as antioxidant activity.
+Methods: Driedleavespowderwassieved at threesize classes (<125 µm, between 250 and 125µm, ≥ 250 µm) and unsievedpowderwasproduced and characterized for proximate composition, minerals, total phenolic, and flavonoids contents, as well as antioxidant activity.
 Nutrient quantities were expressed in g/100g of crude leaves.

-ResultsStatisticsresultsrevealed a significant difference among fractions composition, as well as antioxidant activity with DPPH and FRAP.
+Results: Statisticsresultsrevealed a significant difference among fractions composition, as well as antioxidant activity with DPPH and FRAP assays.
 Proteins (19.60 - 26.08), lipids (5.33 - 10.40), and ash (11.44 - 16.60) contents were increased in small size fractions, while carbohydrates (40.19 – 50.88) and fibers (9.08 – 15.04) contents were lowered.
 Similarly, minerals namely iron, copper, magnesium, and zinc increased (3.26 - 9.68, 9.09 - 24.41, 1.38 - 2.33, and 3.79 - 8.55 g/100 g, respectively).
 In addition, phenolic compounds and flavonoids, as well as antioxidant activity were also higher in smaller powder particles.
 The powder fraction of < 125 µm (smaller particle) showed the highest phenolic content and antioxidant activity, demonstrating the importance of sizing in the profitability of functional food ingredients.

-ConclusionData analysisclearly demonstrates that Ficus dicranostylaleaf powder could be recognized as a source of nutritive compounds and antioxidants.
+Conclusion: Data analysisclearly demonstrates that Ficus dicranostylaleaf powder could be recognized as a source of nutritive compounds and antioxidants.
 Ficus dicranostyla-derived functional ingredients could be prepared for the nutritive purpose and oxidative stress-related disease prevention.

 Keywords:Ficus dicranostyla, mineral compositions, antioxidant.